inetis-ch/oc-CustomGoogleSearch-plugin/readme.md

 Custom Search Engine (free edition) users can obtain the key from the [Google API Console](https://console.developers.google.com/) .

 The API provides 100 search queries per day for free.
 If you need more, you may sign up for billing in the API Console.
 Additional requests cost $5 per 1000 queries, up to 10k queries per day.

+## Author
+inetis is a webdesign agency in Vufflens-la-Ville, Switzerland.
+We love coding and creating powerful apps and sites  [see our website](https://inetis.ch).